ashwathhalemane/developer-portfolio/README.md

 ✔️ Summary:

 A Computer Science graduate with four years of experience as a **Software Engineer**, specializing in the **Security domain**, particularly in Application security, vulnerability management, penetration testing, and identity-related projects.
-Currently engaged in a capstone project focused on **Low-resource Machine Translation**.
 I am particularly drawn to roles involving impactful projects in Software Engineering, Full-stack Development, Backend Development, Security Analytics & AI research, and Application Security.

 ***